SFoskitt/adr-manager/README.md

 This project was started as an undergraduate research project at the Institute of Software Engineering of the University of Stuttgart, Germany.
 It was also submitted to the [ICSE Score Contest 2021](https://conf.researchr.org/home/icse-2021/score-2021).
 Since then, it has been given over to the [ADR organization on GitHub](https://github.com/adr), where it is maintained and extended.

+## Adding a subsection here to test github "push"